runtimeverification/haskell-backend/design-decisions/2020-02-06-One-Path-Deterministic.md

 ```

 then we can choose any goal in the or-and tree and expand it, and continue to do
-so until all goals are stuck or one of the golbal disjuncts is completely proven
+so until all goals are stuck or one of the global disjuncts is completely proven.

 For example, assuming a leftmost, innermost strategy, we could continue
 by first checking `b => c \/ e` and declaring it stuck, meaning that we
-can skip its remainder alltogether, then moving to `c => c \/ e` which
+can skip its remainder altogether, then moving to `c => c \/ e` which
 holds without further expansion, so it can be eliminated, leading us to
 its remainder `test(X) /\ x <> true => c \/ e`.